-- (a) in respect of the National Portfolios, the Class A National Class Available Funds and/or the Class F National Class Available Funds, as applicable; - (b) in respect of the Québec Portfolios, the Class A Québec Class Available Funds and/or the Class F Québec Class Available Funds, as applicable; and - (c) in respect of the Partnership, the aggregate Available Funds of all of the National Portfolios and the Québec Portfolios. - "Business Day" means a day, other than a Saturday, Sunday or holiday, when banks in the City of Vancouver, British Columbia are generally open for the transaction of banking business. - "CDE" or "Canadian Development Expense" means Canadian development expense, as defined in subsection 66.2(5) of the Tax Act. - "CEE" or "Canadian Exploration Expense" means Canadian exploration expense, as defined in subsection 66.1(6) of the Tax Act. - "Class" means any of the four classes of Units, being the Class A National Class Units, Class F National Class Units, Class A Québec Class Units or the Class F Québec Class Units, and "Classes" means all of them. - "Class A National Class Available Funds" means the Gross Proceeds of the issue of Class A National Class Units, less the amount of the Agents' fees, the General Partner's Fee, other Offering expenses and the Operating Reserve attributable to that Class. - "Class A National Class Portfolio" means the portfolio of investments held on behalf of holders of Class A National Class Units. - "Class A National Class Unit" means a unit of the Partnership with an undivided interest in the Class A National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Class A Québec Class Available Funds" means the Gross Proceeds of the issue of Class A Québec Class Units, less the amount of Agents' fees, the General Partner's Fee, other Offering expenses and the Operating Reserve attributable to that Class. - "Class A Québec Class Portfolio" means the portfolio of investments held on behalf of the holders of Class A Québec Class Units.

-"Class A Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class A Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.
+- (a) in respect of the National Portfolios, the Class A National Class Available Funds and/or the Class F National Class Available Funds, as applicable; - (b) in respect of the Québec Portfolios, the Class A Québec Class Available Funds and/or the Class F Québec Class Available Funds, as applicable; and - (c) in respect of the Partnership, the aggregate Available Funds of all of the National Portfolios and the Québec Portfolios. - "Business Day" means a day, other than a Saturday, Sunday or holiday, when banks in the City of Vancouver, British Columbia are generally open for the transaction of banking business. - "CEE" or "Canadian Exploration Expense" means Canadian exploration expense, as defined in subsection 66.1(6) of the Tax Act. - "Class" means any of the four classes of Units, being the Class A National Class Units, Class F National Class Units, Class A Québec Class Units or the Class F Québec Class Units, and "Classes" means all of them. - "Class A National Class Available Funds" means the Gross Proceeds of the issue of Class A National Class Units, less the amount of the Agents' fees, the General Partner's Fee, other Offering expenses and the Operating Reserve attributable to that Class. - "Class A National Class Portfolio" means the portfolio of investments held on behalf of holders of Class A National Class Units. - "Class A National Class Unit" means a unit of the Partnership with an undivided interest in the Class A National Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement. - "Class A Québec Class Available Funds" means the Gross Proceeds of the issue of Class A Québec Class Units, less the amount of Agents' fees, the General Partner's Fee, other Offering expenses and the Operating Reserve attributable to that Class. - "Class A Québec Class Portfolio" means the portfolio of investments held on behalf of the holders of Class A Québec Class Units. - "Class A Québec Class Unit" means a unit of the Partnership with an undivided interest in the Class A Québec Class Portfolio entitling the holder of record thereof to the rights, restrictions, privileges and obligations provided in the Partnership Agreement.